adabismail/SignalGenerator/README.md

 - B.A.
 Forouzan, *Data Communications and Networking*
 - W. Stallings, *Data and Computer Communications*
 - IEEE 802.3 / 802.4 Standards
+- Manacher, G. (1975).
+"A New Linear-Time 'On-Line' Algorithm for Finding the Smallest Initial Palindrome of a String."
+Journal of the ACM (JACM), 22(3), 346–351.

 ---